richardphotolab/API-Order-docs/endpoints/create.md

 The payload is designed to let you include one or many order registrations, as needed.
 A payload consists of a base container _array_ containing order _objects_.
 There must be a minimum of one(1) order, and a maximum of fifty(50).

+The `uniqueId` should be considered an absolute unique identifier for one of your orders.
+If you already track base and instance ids for your orders, you can use the _base_ in `uniqueId` and _instance_ in `orderNumber`.
+If you only have an order number, you may put the order number in both fields.

+:warning: It is important to understand that whatever value is in `uniqueId`, will be used to check for existing orders.
+If a match is found, the incoming order will be considered a duplicate, then rejected.

 _object_

 | Field                                                            |   Type    | Required | Limits  | Description           |